Following a Movement of Faith

 Today, God is still extending His faithfulness, favor, and grace.
 As we continue to grow, He continues to provide us with opportunities to reach every man, woman, and child with the life-changing reality of Jesus Christ.

 Along with our church plants, we are focused on developing new church campuses.
-We are currently one church in multiple locations (Lakeline, Steiner Ranch, and Brushy Creek), with plans to launch a fourth campus in Leander in 2017.
+We are currently one church in multiple locations (Lakeline, Leander, and Steiner Ranch).

 We have partnered with churches all over the city to unite the people of Greater Austin.
 Through Explore God in 2013, 377 churches committed to welcoming believers and non-believers alike into open and honest spiritual conversations.
 In 2016, over 300 churches participated in Love Where You Live, a citywide movement to bring back the art of neighboring in our community.
 Thousands of people participated, and the initiative was met with a widespread positive response.